By: First Union

-15 – Business Credit Score
+18 Business Loan Requirements - Business Credit Score

-Keep in mind too that there is a FICO Small Business Scoring Service (SBSS).
-This score is particularly popular with lenders primarily because it is based upon a combination of scores, to include: scores from the 3 agencies in addition to your personal score.
-It is thus understood as a more comprehensive means of evaluating your company’s ability to repay a loan.
+Keep in mind, too, that FICO has its own Small Business Scoring Service (SBSS).
+The SBSS score is particularly popular with lenders primarily because it weighs a combination of sources, including scores from the three agencies in addition to your personal score.
+It is thus generally accepted as a more comprehensive means of evaluating your company’s ability to repay a loan.

 You’re reading part 15 of our 18-part series: 18 Business Loan Requirements.